dhruvja/aptos-tx-executor/README.md

 This site helps you to execute the transactions using your wallet in your browser with a friendly UI removing all the complexities.
 Below is the process on how you can use it.

+You can also share the URL which has query params specifying module address, module name and the function to execute.

 ## Procedure

 1. Choose your network